Julynx/pyscii/README.md

 ### pyscii_dev.py

-This alternative version ([pyscii_dev.py](https://raw.githubusercontent.com/Julynx/pyscii/main/pyscii_dev.py)) processes each frame before printing and measures this computing time.
+This alternative version, [pyscii_dev.py](https://raw.githubusercontent.com/Julynx/pyscii/main/pyscii_dev.py), processes each frame before printing and measures this computing time.
 It uses this information and the input video framerate to produce a constant output.
 It will significantly reduce loading times while increasing CPU usage while printing.
 It will only perform smoothly if you have a powerful enough device.